 Paint brush – any old paint brush will do, sans ones that actually have paint on them.

 Shop vac – There are many great shop vacs on the market.
 Here is what I recommend.
 At least 4 hp.
 It should be wet/dry.
 The size does not matter though.
 I recommend Ridgid products.
 Lightweight, strong, on wheels and does the job better than others I have owned.
+If you want something that is nice and light then compact shop vacs are easier to carry though, so that might be something that you could look at.

 Car accessory kit – although not necessary, a kit like this will make the job much easier.
 The time you save will more than pay for the product.